JaimeSanz28/Earth_Blueprint/README.md

 ## Documentation

-The comapanies data comes from xxx [Companies.json](companies.json)
+The comapanies data comes from a JSONNNNNNNNN [Companies.json](companies.json)

 The coordinates data comes from Foursquare (a global database of very rich venue data and user content)